ZentinelY2K/Password-Guesser-in-Python/README.md

 # Simple Password Guesser In Python - Educational and Ethical Purposes ONLY
 Give the program a password to work with, and it'll start generating random combinations of digits and letters.
-Useful if you want to test how long it would take scripts like this to guess your password.

 # Features
 - It can be changed to make it recieve user-input, but by default it must be hardcoded before running.